william0503tw/I2S_MIC_recorder/readme.md

 # SPH0645 I2S MEMS Microphone to .wav file using ESP32

-This code help users to record sound
+This code help users to record sound and dump into SD card, later use ffmpeg and batch script to format into WAV

 ## Prerequisite